- PLANS & PROJECTS

 To be historically accurate I decided on a fumed finish, which uses ammonia fumes to darken the oak chemically and is best done with the piece dry-fitted.
 As for a topcoat, whether you fume the oak or prefer a natural look, it is beneficial to prefinish pieces before assembling them.
 Sand all surfaces to P220-grit and then carefully wipe a clear finish on all the surfaces that will not be glued, including the ends of each tenon that will protrude from the legs.

-Begin base assembly: Begin assembly by preparing the mortises for pinning.
+Begin assembly by preparing the mortises for pinning.
 I marked the center points of the mortise sides and drilled all the way through using a sharp brad-point bit with a piece of scrap under the leg to minimize breakout.
 After the stretchers are glued to the legs, you’ll drill into the existing hole and through the tenon before inserting ebony pins.

-Finish base assembly: Glue the first pair of legs and stretchers and clamp until dry.
+Glue the first pair of legs and stretchers and clamp until dry.
 Apply glue just to the tenons after they have been partially inserted into the mortises to reduce squeezeout.
 The second pair overlaps the first, so don’t glue in the second top stretcher until after the two pairs of legs are connected.
 I drove a screw into the bottom of the lower intersecting stretchers.
 Photos by Michael Pekovich; Drawings by John Hartman